-Immediately upon receiving the extended PHY packet, the suspend initiator responds with a PHY response packet which includes the value contained in the initiator's Control register prior to being selected as an initiator.
+Immediately upon receiving the extended PHY packet, the suspend initiator responds with a PHY response packet which includes the value contained in the initiator's Control register.

-Upon completion of sending the PHY response packet, the initiator asserts TX\DATA\END to all of its connected and active ports followed by a short reset to all connected and active ports except the target, which is sent a TX\SUSPEND\NOTIFY ( $Arb_A_Tx = 'Z$ , ' $Arb_B_Tx = '1'$ ).
+Upon completion of sending the PHY response packet, the initiator asserts TX\DATA\END to all of its connected and active ports followed by a short reset to all connected and active ports except the target, which is sent a TX\SUSPEND\NOTIFY (Arb\A\Tx = 'Z,' Arb\B\Tx = '1').

-The initiator holds TX\SUSPEND\NOTIFY to the target for 200 $\mu$ s, waiting for the target to respond by driving its TpBias to the initiator to below 0.4 volts.
-Upon seeing the low voltage TpBias from the target, the initiator completes the suspend connection protocol process by setting its Suspend bit, clearing its Con bit, and driving TpBias below 0.4 volts to the target for 200 $\mu$ s.
-After driving a low voltage TpBias to the target for 200 $\mu$ s, the initiator disables the output of its TpBias generator (generator output goes to a high impedance state).
+The initiator holds TX\SUSPEND\NOTIFY to the target for a time of Notifyhold, waiting for the target to respond by driving its TpBias to the initiator to below 0.4 volts.
+Upon seeing the low voltage TpBias from the target, the initiator completes the suspend connection protocol process by setting its Suspend bit, clearing its Con bit, and driving TpBias below 0.4 volts to the target for a time of Biashold.
+After driving a low voltage TpBias to the target for the specified time, the initiator disables the output of its TpBias generator (generator output goes to a high impedance state).
 All non-essential circuitry for the initiator is placed into the lowest power state possible (only connect/disconnect voltage sense circuitry and the Port\Status comparator are required to remain active during when a port is in a suspend state).

-If the initiator does not detect a low voltage TpBias from the target during the 200 μs assertion of TX\SUSPEND\NOTIFY to the target, the initiator will, after placing the output of it's TpBias generator in a high impedance state, sample the output of its voltage-sense circuitry.
+If the initiator does not detect an incoming low voltage TpBias during Notifyhold time of assertion of TX\SUSPEND\NOTIFY to the target, the initiator will, after placing the output of it's TpBias generator in a high impedance state, sample the output of its voltage-sense circuitry.
 If the voltage-sense circuitry output is in a logic high state (indicating a port connection), the initiator sets its Disable bit, other wise the initiator remains in this state (i.e. Suspend bit set, Disable bit clear, Con bit clear) until a connection is detected at which time a resume event will be generated.